cbabil/projecthub-packs/README.md

 [![Issues][issues-shield]][issues-url]
 [![License][license-shield]][license-url]

-ProjectHub Packs is the canonical hub for community templates and libraries used with ProjectHub.
+ProjectHub Packs is the **official marketplace** for community templates and libraries used with ProjectHub.
+This repository is built into ProjectHub by default—users can install packs from here without any configuration.

 We aim to:

 - Offer ready-to-consume, best-practice templates and libraries.
 - Provide a clear, strict submission pathway for contributors.